Aurelio Bossi white marble bust of a woman

 Description

 Exclusive antique furniture and accessories can be an excellent idea for interior decoration.
-Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
+Currently, there is a growing number of enthusiasts for high-quality vintage products that have a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture is from the 19th century, during which the Biedermeier style was predominant.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo styles of Classicism, Renaissance, and Baroque.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture belongs to the 19th century, during which the beloved Biedermeier style prevailed.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles transitioned into pseudo styles of Classicism, Renaissance, and Baroque.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

-Today, we can observe how strongly the Baroque style influenced modern classical furniture, which is designed with a great resemblance to the historical period.
-An important style as well is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust, often using brown stains, moldings, sturdy bases, and reliefs.
-These were quite distinctive products, but they also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture inspired by Italian and French creators.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for a luxurious antique that suits your interior.

 The key aspect of prestigious antique furniture is originality.
 This is ultimately crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the authenticity of each item with a detailed description and photographs.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details